 Remember that teratomas are classified as mature (usually benign) or immature (likely cancerous).
 The likelihood of cancer depends on where in the body the teratoma is found.

 Sacrococcygeal (tailbone) teratoma

-SCTs are immature about 20 percent of the time.
+SCTs are immature about of the time.
 But even benign ones may need to be removed because of their size, and the possibility of further growth.
 Although rare, sacrococcygeal teratoma is most often found in newborns.

 Most ovarian teratomas are mature.
 The mature ovarian teratoma is also known as a dermoid cyst.